 * They upgraded the teaching profession.
 Teachers now take a three-year graduate school preparation program, free and with a stipend for living expenses.
 In Finland, you don’t go into debt to become a teacher.

+* The stress on top-quality teaching continues after teachers walk into their schools.
+Teachers spend nearly half of their time in school in high-level professional development, collaborative planning, and working with parents.
 Sounds like a winner, and it is.
 Other comments suggest that the later starting age for school (7, not 5) has also had an impact, as has the focus on formative assessment as opposed to summative.
 Finnish school children are also encouraged in the arts, and teachers are given as much planning time as class time.

 Think I might learn to speak Finnish.